-Philodendron gloriosum is a gorgeous tropical plant.
+Philodendron Gloriosum is a gorgeous tropical plant.
 It is a member of the Araceae family, which also includes other popular houseplants such as pothos and monstera.
 Philodendron gloriosum is known for its velvety, heart-shaped leaves with stunning veins.
 The leaves can be up to 12 inches long and 6 inches wide.
 The veins on the leaves are typically white or silver, but can also be red or purple.
 Philodendron gloriosum is a relatively slow-growing plant, but it can reach up to 3 feet tall in ideal conditions.

 The Philodendron Gloriosum care guide is easy to follow and will give you a solid base to begin growing a healthy plant!